paasmaker/paasmaker/documentation/source/installation.rst

   own version of Apache as needed.
 On OSX, it uses the already-installed Apache and PHP.
 * Install `rbenv <https://github.com/sstephenson/rbenv/>`_ for Ruby support, and installs one or more versions of Ruby (if enabled in your configuration).
+* If configured, writes out an init script to start Paasmaker on boot.
+It can also enable this script.
+This is only supported on Linux.

 Installing on OS X
 ------------------